-91 "Foreign Assistance", Foreign Assistance, Link 92 "America's Proud History of Post-War Aid", US News, Link 93 "America's Proud History of Post-War Aid", US News, Link 94 "The Reconstruction of War-Torn Economies and Peace-Building Operations", Suffolk University and Beacon Hill Institute, Link

-Japan also maintains a pattern for the loans and agreement it has granted which is in line with its official policies such as the Overseas Development Assistance Charter95 and the Medium-term Strategy for Overseas Economic Cooperation Operations.
+^{92 &}quot;Foreign Assistance", Foreign Assistance, Link ^{93 &}quot;America's Proud History of Post-War Aid", US News, Link ^{94 &}quot;America's Proud History of Post-War Aid", US News, Link Japan also maintains a pattern for the loans and agreement it has granted which is in line with its official policies such as the Overseas Development Assistance Charter96 and the medium-term Strategy for Overseas Economic Cooperation Operations.
 These charters dictate the pattern along which Japan sanctions its assistance to developing countries with priorities such as alleviation of poverty, economic development of the nation, push towards 'knowledge assistance' and more emphasis on renewable energy generation, amongst others.
-The pattern with Japan can also be observed in terms of how East, Southeast and South Asia have been a priority area for Japan with respect to offering of financial assistance.
-The aid to Kosovo An instance of assistance from Japan can be drawn from the Kosovo war96.
+The approach may also be observed in terms of the way East, Southeast and South Asia have been a priority area for Japan with respect to offering of financial assistance.
+The aid to Kosovo An instance of assistance from Japan may be seen with reference to the Kosovo war97.
 Post the signing of the peace accords, with 80 percent of ethnic Albanian refugees returning home to devastated infrastructure, multiple Japanese NGOs had been stationed on ground to provide relief to the refugees, which included construction of 500 temporary housing units, distribution of essential goods, reparation of social infrastructure as well as provision of medical supplies.
-The reconstruction efforts directed at Iraq Iraq's stability, which is essential for Middle East stability, has been Japan's focus.
+The reconstruction efforts directed at Iraq Iraq's stability, which is essential for stability of the Middle East, has been Japan's focus.
 It has continuously helped Iraq's own state-building initiatives since 2003 in a variety of other sectors, including the restoration of its infrastructure.
-After the Iraq War, Japan announced in October 2003 that it would give Iraq up to \$5 billion in reconstruction aid, including \$1.5 billion in grant aid as "assistance for immediate needs" (with a focus on improving security and rebuilding the essential infrastructure for the Iraqi people, such as electricity, education, water and sanitation, health, and employment) and up to \$3.5 billion in ODA loans to support medium-term reconstruction needs (primarily to support the development of economic and social infrastructure).
-95 "The Reconstruction of War-Torn Economies and Peace-Building Operations", Suffolk University and Beacon Hill Institute, Link 96 "The Reconstruction of War-Torn Economies and Peace-Building Operations", Suffolk University and Beacon Hill Institute, Link
+After the Iraq War, Japan announced in October 2003 that it would give Iraq up to US\$5 billion in reconstruction aid, including US\$1.5 billion in grant aid as "assistance for immediate needs" (with a focus on improving security and rebuilding the essential infrastructure for the Iraqi people, such as electricity, education, water and sanitation, health, and employment) and up to US\$3.5 billion in Overseas Development Assistance (ODA) loans to support medium-term reconstruction needs (primarily to support the development of economic and social infrastructure). ^{97 &}quot;The Reconstruction of War-Torn Economies and Peace-Building Operations", Suffolk University and Beacon Hill Institute, Link

-07 How were the reconstruction funds managed and organized?
+^{96 &}quot;The Reconstruction of War-Torn Economies and Peace-Building Operations", Suffolk University and Beacon Hill Institute, Link 07 How were the reconstruction funds managed and organized?